skip to content

 00:40:38 - Anthony Campolo

 That's good.
-All right, and then click, click Postgres right in the middle and that'll take you into your actual database and then go to Connect.
-Yeah, and so if we see here, you can connect with psql, that's the top one.
-But we're not going to do that because we want to get the.
-The environment variable and we want to put that in our .env.
-So you can do this off screen if you want, or you can do it on screen.
-You just tear the database down afterwards.
+All right, and then click Postgres right in the middle, and that'll take you into your actual database, and then go to Connect.
+Yeah, and if we see here, you can connect with psql; that's the top one.
+But we're not going to do that, because we want the environment variable and we want to put that in our .env.
+So you can do this off-screen if you want, or you can do it on screen.
+You'd just tear the database down afterward.
 It's kind of up to you.

 00:41:05 - Nick Taylor

-Yeah, no, I'll.
-I'll do it off.
-Off screen.
-Just.
-Just to.
-I don't know.
-I was doing Andrew Brown, who does a lot of cloud stuff, he does a lot of courses.
-He had him on the dev stream, like, I think.
-I think it was just before Christmas or maybe right after, and he.
-He was showing me how to use Terraform and I'd set up all the keys and stuff, and I did it off screen and stuff.
-But then I was going back in my history and it exposed the keys and I did it three times during the stream.
+Yeah, no, I'll do it off-screen.
+I had Andrew Brown on the dev stream, I think just before Christmas or maybe right after, and he was showing me how to use Terraform.
+I'd set up all the keys and stuff, and I did it off-screen.
+But then I was going back in my history and it exposed the keys, and I did it three times during the stream.

 00:41:40 - Anthony Campolo

-Really hard.
-I've exposed keys so many times on streams, it's really hard.
+It's really hard.
+I've exposed keys so many times on streams.
+It's really hard.

 00:41:45 - Nick Taylor